Benoit3/RaspPowerHat/Software/README.md

 This folder contains the software script to be run in the Raspberry.
-It has been tested with Raspbian stretch on a Raspberry Zero Wifi.
+It has been tested with Raspbian stretch lite on a Raspberry PI Zero Wifi.
 The script is written in Python3.

 To install it, you need to type following commands to install libraries:<br/>